Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Abstract

 \section{Abstract}

 I study the role of industries' position in supply chains in shaping the transmission of final demand shocks.
-First, I use a shift-share design based on destination-specific final demand shocks and destination exposure shares to show that shocks amplify upstream.
-Quantitatively, upstream industries respond to final demand shocks up to three times as much as final goods producers.
-To organize the reduced form results, I develop a tractable production network model with inventories and study how the properties of the network and the cyclicality of inventories interact to determine whether final demand shocks amplify or dissipate upstream.
+First, I use a novel shift-share design leveraging destination-specific final demand shocks and a new measure of destination exposure accounting for direct and indirect linkages.
+I find that demand shocks amplify significantly as they propagate upstream, with upstream industries experiencing output elasticities up to three times larger than final good producers, consistent with the \textit{bullwhip effect}.
+To rationalize these empirical results, I develop a tractable production network model with inventories and study how the properties of the network and the cyclicality of inventories interact to determine whether final demand shocks amplify or dissipate upstream.
 I test the mechanism by directly estimating the model-implied relationship between output growth and demand shocks, mediated by network position and inventories.
-I find evidence of the role of inventories in explaining heterogeneous output elasticities.
-Finally, I use the model to quantitatively study how inventories and network properties shape the volatility of the economy.
+I find that the presence of inventories increases output elasticities by 18\% on average, highlighting the macroeconomic significance of this channel.
+Finally, I use the model to quantitatively study the effects of long-run trends of lengthening supply chains and rising inventories on the volatility of the economy.